LGBTQ rights in Jordan: Media and press

 The Press and Publication Law was amended in 1998 and 2004.
-The initial document prohibited the depiction or endorsement of "sexual perversion", which may have included homosexuality.
+The initial document prohibited the depiction or endorsement of "sexual perversion".
 The revised edition in 2004 has a few provisions of direct impact on LGBTQ rights.
 First, the content ban on "sexual perversion" has been replaced with a general requirement that the press "respect the values of ... the Arab and Islamic nation" and that the press must also avoid encroaching into people's private lives.

 In 2007, the first LGBTQ-themed Jordanian publication My.Kali was launched.
-A year later, My.Kali started publication online, named after openly gay model Khalid Abdel-Hadi, making major headlines, as it is the first LGBT publication to ever exist in the MENA region, with one of the only faces in the pan-Arab region.
+A year later, My.Kali started publication online, named after openly gay model Khalid Abdel-Hadi, making major headlines, as it is the first LGBTQ publication to ever exist in the MENA region, with one of the only faces in the pan-Arab region.

 An article for Al Jazeera English titled "Pushing for Sexual Equality in Jordan" stated: "Earlier this year, they published the magazine’s 50th issue, and celebrated the magazine’s seven-year anniversary.
 Kali is on the cover, hugging a sculpture head, his naked torso covered in white dust.
 The headline reads: “Tell Me Little White Secrets!”"
 The article was soon removed by the official site, and pasted on blogs and pages instead, due to the huge stir the article caused at the time. "... an AJ foreign journalist wrote a favourable article two years ago on Jordan's only LGBTI magazine My.Kali Magazine but a day later the article was removed from its website and the journalist severely reprimanded."
 Journalist Dan Littauer writes on his official Facebook page, regarding Qatar's attempts of hushing local medias, and freedom of the press.
 The magazine regularly features non-LGBTQ artists on their covers to promote acceptance among other communities and was the first publication to give many underground and regional artists their first covers like Yasmine Hamdan, lead singer of the band Mashrou' Leila, Hamed Sinno, Alaa Wardi, Zahed Sultan and many more.
 "Jordan is a very traditional country, and we're considered controversial in Jordan for simply breaking the stereotype and stepping out of norm," Khalid told Egypt Independent.